SIPp

 - curses or ncurses library

-- For authentication and TLS support: OpenSSL >= 0.9.8
+- For TLS support: OpenSSL >= 0.9.8

 - For pcap play support: libpcap and libnet